8 Exciting Things to Do in Placencia | Belize

 Monkey River Village and boats in Placencia

-Another exciting tour you can take from Placencia is the Monkey River and Manatee Watch Tour with Monkey River Eco Tours.
+Another exciting tour you can take from Placencia is the Monkey River and Manatee Watch Tour with Monkey River Eco Tours, who also kindly hosted us.
 Spotting manatees has also been on my bucket list for a while so I was very keen to do this.

 There’s a brief stop at the village where you place your lunch order at a local restaurant.
 The tour then continues downriver and through mangroves for about 30 minutes before stopping for a short gentle hike into the jungle.